The child who has never spoken a word and struggles to look his parents in the eye, transforms when he hugs the family dog;

 - “Through horses we are granted the grace to be … and the space to become ...”
 Sue McIntosh

-Facebook and Instagram are full of quotes just like these.
-Perhaps they make us smile; and possibly they validate something we ‘just know’ or feel, deep inside.
+Our social media feeds are full of quotes just like these.
+Perhaps they make us smile and possibly they validate something we ‘just know’ or feel, deep inside.
 But do we know why?

 At first consideration incorporating animals, particularly horses, into a wellness or therapy approach, may simply seem to complicate things and increases costs, for both the service provider and the client.
 There are increased risks, additional training and certification requirements, the potential for allergies, and a myriad of other considerations.